nosvagor/vagari/README.md

 <details open>
 <summary><h2>Gratitude</h2></summary>

-⮩ The links below are included because they are:
+⮩ The links below are included (in no particular order) because they are:

 - **Major** references or contain ideas that had a large impact and repeatedly come up.
 - **Indirect** references or contain ideas that provide extra context and deserve extra attention.